aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/line-follower.rst

 Draw a line in Gazebo
 =====================

-Install the full version of `Gazebo Simulator <http://gazebosim.org/download>`_ and draw a yellow line using the tutorials provided in the examples on the website.
+Install the full version of `Gazebo Simulator <http://gazebosim.org/download>`_ and draw a yellow line using the tutorials provided on the website.

 Follow the line
 ===============